jacques/docs.npmjs.com/content/getting-started/installing-node.md

 ![npmlogin](/images/npm-login.png)

 If you have already set up two-factor authentication, you will be asked for a one-time password when you login.
-Please see [tfa](https://docs.npmjs.com/getting-started/using-two-factor-authentication) if you need more information.
+Please see [the chapter about two-factor authentication](https://docs.npmjs.com/getting-started/using-two-factor-authentication) if you need more information.

 To test that you have successfully logged in, type `npm whoami`.